Non-local interference in arrival time: Results and Discussions

 In our experimental setup, due to the influence of gravity, the reflected portions of the wave packets return to the detector screen, while some of them are absorbed and some are reflected again.
 This cycle of absorption and reflection is repeated continuously.
-The associated survival probabilities are plotted in Fig.\! \ref{absorption} for some values of detector parameter, $\kappa=\kappa_0,2\kappa_0,3\kappa_0,\kappa_0/3$, where the $\kappa_0$ is defined using classical estimation of particles momentum at the screen as $\kappa_0=m \sqrt{2gY_R}/\hbar$.
-The corresponding Bohmian trajectories and arrival time distributions are presented in Fig.\! \ref{abctraj}.
-As one can see in Figs. \ref{absorption} and \ref{abctraj}, when $\kappa=\kappa_0$, most of the trajectories are absorbed, and approximately none of them are reflected, which is similar to the case when the detector back effect is ignored.
+The associated survival probabilities are plotted in Fig.\,\ref{absorption} for some values of detector parameter, $\kappa=\kappa_0,\, 2\kappa_0,\, 3\kappa_0,\, \kappa_0/3$, where the $\kappa_0$ is defined using classical estimation of particles momentum at the screen as $\kappa_0=m \sqrt{2gY_R}/\hbar$.
+As one can see in Figs.\,\ref{abctraj} and \ref{absorption}, when $\kappa=\kappa_0$, most of the trajectories are absorbed, and approximately none of them are reflected, which is similar to the case when the detector back effect is ignored.
 These results show that, at least for the chosen parameters, when we use a proper detector with $\kappa=\kappa_0$, the ideal arrival time distribution computed in the previous section, without considering the detector back effect, produces acceptable results.
-However, in general, Figs. \ref{absorption} and \ref{abctraj} show that the detector back effect cannot be ignored and it leads to new phenomena: i.e., a "fractal" of the interference pattern.
+However, in general, Figs.\,\ref{abctraj} and \ref{absorption} show that the detector back effect cannot be ignored and it leads to new phenomena: i.e., a ``fractal" in the interference pattern.